sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 Ans :
 - list comprehension is shortahnd way to create list
 - Alternative of for loop or func like map() & filter()
-- basic syntax is enclose in square bracket
+- basic syntax is enclose in square bracket ?
 `even_no = [x for x in range(10) if x%2==0] `

+# Q: what is set {}?
+Ans : set is an mutable,unordered collection of unique.
+    ex :`s = {10, 50, 20}`

 # Q: Dictionary and method {}
-ans : In Python Dictionary is a ``mutable & Ordered`` data structure stores data as unique key-value pairs, can store nested dictionary
+ans : In Python Dictionary is a ``mutable & Ordered`` collection of mix data and it store data as unique key-value pairs, can store nested dictionary
 - `offering fast lookups` because it uses hasing for quick access
+- key can be string ,int, float ,tuple
 - ## Hashing converts a key into a number (hash value).
 This hash value tells Python where to store and find the data in memory.
 So Python doesn’t search — it jumps directly to the location.